Google unified first-price auction update

 Other than the obvious ones, there’s a couple of factors pushing both the sell-side and buy-side to run PMP auctions.

-Thanks to GDPR and Apple ITP, tracking has become a headache to the entire ecosystem.
+Thanks to GDPR and Apple ITP, tracking has become a headache for the entire ecosystem.
 Though we mitigate the impact by implementing CMPs (for GDPR) and developing workarounds (for ITP), it is clear that cookie-based targeting will be less reliable.
-Thus, for a programmatic buyer, reaching the right audience through PMPs is far more easier than open exchanges.
+Thus, for a programmatic buyer, reaching the right audience through PMPs is far easier than open exchanges.
 Eventually, advertisers are compelled to try out PMPs.

 Consolidation accrues the supply and demand, which in turn, makes the premium publishers/advertisers to curate a marketplace to stand out from the crowd and trade better.